National Register of Historic Places

 Propose a property

-Anyone — property owners, local governments, organizations or MHT staff — may ask for a property to be evaluated.
-To get started, contact MHT’s National Register program staff at [email protected].
+Anyone — property owners, local governments, organizations, or MHT staff — may ask for a property to be evaluated.
+To get started, contact MHT’s National Register program staff.

-MHT staff review whether it may meet the National Register Criteria for Evaluation, which involves examining the property’s age, integrity, and significance.
+MHT staff review whether it may meet the National Register Criteria for Evaluation to provide a Determination of Eligibility (DOE).
+This process involves examining the property’s age, integrity, and significance.
 (Is it generally at least 50 years old, and does it still look much like it did in the past?
-Is it connected to important events, people, architecture, engineering, landscapes or able to provide important archaeological information?)
+Is it connected to important events, people, architecture, engineering, landscapes, or able to provide important archaeological information?)

 Nomination

-If a property appears eligible, a nomination form is prepared that documents the property’s significance, history and physical characteristics.
+If a property is eligible, a nomination form is prepared that documents the property’s significance, history, and physical characteristics.

 Review process

-Nominations follow a formal review process that includes local input, review by the Governor’s Consulting Committee on the National Register of Historic Places, the state’s review board, and approval by the State Historic Preservation Officer, who also serves as the director of MHT.
+Nominations follow a formal review process that includes MHT staff review, local input, review by the Governor’s Consulting Committee on the National Register of Historic Places, the state’s review board, and approval by the State Historic Preservation Officer, who also serves as the director of MHT.

 Some Maryland local governments are certified to help review National Register nominations.
 In these places, the local preservation commission and top elected official also review nominations and give their recommendations.